 It’s also one step towards a more inclusive remote work environment.
 When workers expect immediate responses less often, it levels the playing field between workers with flexible schedules — including those caring for children and elderly parents — and 9-5 workers.

 Constantly responding to each ping from every platform turns everyone’s working hours into countless opportunities for conversation, essentially “meeting-izing” the entire workday.

 This constant distraction can take a serious bite out of your workday, and put a damper on your focus and productivity.
 The average worker checks their email inbox or messenger service once every six minutes.

 Getting out of the habit of reacting to every incoming message immediately gives workers the long stretches of uninterrupted time needed to do the kind of work that moves the needle for an organization.
 Cal Newport calls this “deep work.”
 The “number-one benefit” of asynchronous communication is “the ability to build large stretches of uninterrupted Focus Time” according to Writer Blake Thorne.

 Instead of letting each worker decide how to use each channel, establish guidelines from the outset.
 Perhaps you use different channels in Slack for synchronous versus async conversations.
-For example, at Clockwise we use the prefix “fun_” before channels to differentiate them from channels where we discuss pressing work matters.
+For example, at Clockwise we use the prefix “fun_” before channels to differentiate them from channels where we discuss pressing work-related matters.
 Like Buffer and Hipchat, we also have a channel dedicated to sharing music.
 Automattic teammates discuss shared interests on dedicated microblogs.
-These channels help workers get to know each other and bond, replacing the water cooler talk of the office.
+These channels encourage social interaction and help workers get to know each other, replacing the water cooler talk of the office.